ra-marquez/ra-marquez.github.io/_pages/projects.md

 layout: page
 title: Research
 permalink: /research/
-description: My goal is to develop sustainable solutions for challenges in renewable energy, water resources, and the chemical industry.
-To achieve these goals, I incorporate principles of electrochemistry, catalysis, materials science, analytical chemistry, and chemical engineering into my research.
-This work encompasses a range of scales, from understanding catalytic interfaces at the atomic level to scaling up materials and devices.
+description: These projects represent my research interests and the focus of my career efforts.
 nav_order: 2
 display_categories: [Electrocatalysis, Methods in Electrochemistry, Sustainable Processes, Electrochemical Engineering, Batteries]
 horizontal: false
 ---

+My goal is to develop sustainable solutions for challenges in renewable energy, water resources, and the chemical industry.
+To achieve these goals, I incorporate principles of electrochemistry, catalysis, materials science, analytical chemistry, and chemical engineering into my research.
+This work encompasses a range of scales, from understanding catalytic interfaces at the atomic level to scaling up materials and devices (Figure 1).

 <!-- pages/projects.md -->
 <div class="projects">